daviddrysdale/mdbook-indexing/README.md

 would result in the index entry for "generic type" being only listed as an indented sub-entry under "generics".

+### Chapter Names

+The `use_chapter_names` boolean config option enables a mode where the generated index uses the names of chapters where index entries are located, rather than just numbers.

 ## Limitations

 - Avoid putting the index inside a link, as it breaks the link, i.e. prefer: